meobilivang/Team-4-VTDT-Training/Nguyen-Duong-Phong/Week 3/README.md

 ## Before starting

-Shoutouts to anh @tranthang2404 & anh @ducluongtrann for your ideas in using `Alpine` image as a dummy Deploy, implementing `RabbitMQ` alongside with a `Webserver`
+Shoutouts to anh @tranthang2404 & anh @ducluongtrann for your ideas in:
+- using `Alpine` image as a dummy Deployment.
+- implementing `RabbitMQ` alongside with a `Webserver`.

 ## Lab #1:  *Scaling with multiple metrics from `WordPress` & `MySQL` applications*